 That is my thought process even still.
 I need to understand how something works — I need to see the guts.
 I have this precise thought every time I see a Tesla, in fact.

-On my own time I like to make things out of other things: I like to make bots out of broken bits, bake foods, and repurpose old tech.
-I like to work with leather to make sheaths and phone covers and aged books, and I like to experiment with music making.
-I design educational video games, and I play those with no real redeeming value.
+On my own time I like to make things out of other things: I like to make bots out of broken bits [Tempest the dragonbot is a long time in coming], bake breads and tarts and make dumplings of every sort, and repurpose old tech.
+I like to sew long skirts and wool shawls and swishy capes, and work with leathers to make sheaths, shoes, phone covers, and apparently ancient tomes; and I like to experiment with music making, for myself and others.
+Occasionally I play video games with no real redeeming value.

 But of course, I cannot spend all of my time indoors.
 It’s entirely tempting, certainly, but I love to be active outside as well.